-In 2023, four samples were collected from Well 25 and tested for coliform bacteria, an indicator group of bacteria used to determine drinking water safety.
+In 2023, four samples were collected from Well 26 and tested for coliform bacteria, an indicator group of bacteria used to determine drinking water safety.
 Each sample was collected and tested prior to any disinfection.
-None of the samples had coliform bacteria present.
-The Water Utility chlorinates drinking water to protect against bacteria and viruses that can be present in groundwater and to provide protection as water travels through the water mains and premise plumbing.
+None of the samples had coliform bacteria.
+The Water Utility chlorinates drinking water to protect against bacteria and viruses that can be present in groundwater and to provide additional protection as the water travels through water mains and premise plumbing.